Skip to content

 A Proof of Concept for writing a Prolog Compiler

-This guide provides instructions on setting up and using the Prolog compiler within the SWI-Prolog environment.
-The compiler is designed to transpile Prolog code into C++ executables, for a very small part of the Prolog language.
+This guide provides instructions on setting up and using a partial Prolog compiler within the SWI-Prolog environment on Linux.

 Prerequisites